In vivo validation of Wireless Power Transfer System for Magnetically Controlled Robotic Capsule Endoscopy: Conclusion

 \section{Conclusion}

-This paper presented the design, characterization, and in vivo validation of an inductive wireless power transfer (WPT) system for magnetically controlled robotic capsule endoscopy.
+This work integrates wireless powering with magnetic control for the first time, marking a significant advancement toward fully autonomous, battery-free robotic capsule endoscopy systems, hence improving diagnostic capabilities in gastrointestinal healthcare.
 The transmitting coil was mounted on the end effector of the robotic arm, which includes also the external permanent magnet and the localization coil for the precise capsule manipulation.
 This approach restricts the distance fluctuation between the transmitter and receiver, while allowing the robotic arm to move freely, unlike conventional WPT systems.
 By integrating a resonant inductive coupling mechanism with a 3D receiving coil inside the capsule, we demonstrated a robust power delivery solution capable of overcoming the challenges posed by coil misalignment and rotational variations.
-The system was further enhanced by an adaptive power control loop, leveraging load-shift keying (LSK) modulation to dynamically regulate transmitted power.
+The system was further enhanced by an adaptive power control loop, leveraging load-shift keying modulation to dynamically regulate transmitted power.
 Extensive laboratory testing and in vivo trials on a porcine model validated the system capability to maintain continuous and efficient power transfer under realistic clinical conditions.
-The results confirmed that the proposed WPT system reliably delivers sufficient power for endoscopic capsule operation while ensuring compliance with specific absorption rate (SAR) safety limits and allowing precise robotic navigation via magnetic actuation.
-The demonstrated approach eliminates the need for onboard batteries, addressing critical constraints in capsule endoscopy, including size, operational lifetime, and patient safety.
+The results confirmed that the proposed WPT system reliably delivers sufficient power for endoscopic capsule operation while ensuring compliance with specific absorption rate safety limits and allowing precise robotic navigation via magnetic actuation.

-This work integrates wireless powering with magnetic control for the first time, marking a significant advancement toward fully autonomous, battery-free robotic capsule endoscopy systems, hence improving diagnostic capabilities in gastrointestinal healthcare.
-Future developments will focus on further miniaturization of the WPT receiver and optimization of the inductive link.
-A single ASIC integrating the three active rectifiers required for the 3D-coil receiver will save volume while achieving higher power efficiences, while the use of a reconfigurable metasurface (e.g. designed on a conformable substrate placed over the patient's abdomen) allows a real-time spatial filtering of the magnetic field based on the position of the capsule, thus minimizing the specific absorption rate.